OptiKey/OptiKey/docs/Localize.md

     2. `Copy to Output Directory` to `Always`

-Please be aware that the dictionary file must be quite small at this stage due to internal performance limitations; the accepted dictionary entries are between 40k~80k -- the lower the better but it has to provide a satisfactory experience!
+Please be aware that the dictionary file must be quite small at this stage due to internal performance limitations; the accepted dictionary size is less than about 100k entries -- the lower the better but it has to provide a satisfactory experience!
 Effort is being made in order to make the performance acceptable with larger dictionary sizes but unfortunately this enhancement is still a work in progress.

-##### Important Notes about the dictionary file

 Now we are ready to start implementing the logic required to add the new language.